RatanLucaRazvan/YouTrackMessenger/README.md

 -------------

 1. Clone the repository

+2. Set the environment variables

-2. Open the project in IntelliJ
+3. Open the project in IntelliJ

-3. Build and Run the project
+4. Build and Run the project

 Usage